ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * type is set to the constant text string "ACE-CoAP-DTLS-key-derivation",
 * L is the size of the symmetric key in bytes,
 * access_token is the decrypted access_token as transferred from the authorization server to the resource server.
+The decrypted access token usually denotes a CWT claim set represented as CBOR map.

 Use of a unique (per resource server) `kid` and the use of a key derivation IKM that is unique per authorization server/resource server